AvePoint/cloud-api/docs/docs/Use Cases.md

 IT professionals can monitor backup status, performance, and issues by accessing detailed job information from various AvePoint Cloud Backup services.

-## Additional Use Cases for Various Cloud Services on the Confidence Platform
+## Use Cases for More Cloud Services on the Confidence Platform

 - **AvePoint Opus**: Connect to SharePoint on-premises, File Systems, or other external systems, to access and manage content across integrated systems.
 [See more](https://cdn.avepoint.com/assets/webhelp/avepoint-opus/index.htm#!Documents/avepointopusapisforconnector.htm)